stoplightio/spectral/CONTRIBUTING.md

 We want to keep issues in this repo focused on bug reports and feature requests.

 For support questions, please use the [Stoplight Community forum](https://community.stoplight.io/c/open-source).
-If you are unsure if you are experiencing a bug, the [Community forum](https://community.stoplight.io/c/open-source) is a great place to start.
+If you are unsure if you are experiencing a bug, the [forum](https://community.stoplight.io/c/open-source) is a great place to start.

 Before you open an issue, try to see if anyone else has already opened an issue that might be similar to your issue or feature request.
 Start by commenting there to see if you are having the same issue or feature request.